$571,887Average Value$311Average Price per Sq Ft42Homes For Sale

 Downtown condos and Colonial Revivals with large yards

-Shelton offers renovated condos in historic brick buildings in the downtown area.
+Shelton offers renovated condos in historic buildings in the downtown area.

-Parks along the Housatonic for walking or fishing
+Parks along the Housatonic to walk or fish

 Locals explore walking trails by the Housatonic River or enjoy a picnic while their kids run around the playground at Riverview Park.
-Southbank Park is another popular riverfront spot to go fishing, launch a boat or have a picnic by the water.
-For longer walks, the paved Shelton Lakes Recreation Path weaves for 4 miles through town and offers views of Hope Lake, Silent Waters and Pine Lake.
-Dog owners can chat with their neighbors as their pets enjoy the Shelton Dog Park, and the tennis courts and ball fields at East Village Park are go-to spots for youth sports.
+Southbank Park is another popular riverfront spot to go fishing, launch a boat or have a picnic by the Housatonic River.
+For longer walks, the paved Shelton Lakes Recreation Path weaves for 4 miles through the neighborhood and offers views of Hope Lake, Silent Waters and Pine Lake.
+Dog owners can chat with their neighbors as their pets run around the Shelton Dog Park, and the tennis courts and ball fields at East Village Park are a go-to for youth sports games.
 Golfers enjoy the 18-hole course at the Brownson Country Club.

 Local kids enjoy a basketball game at East Village Park in Shelton.